ibm-cloud-docs/key-protect/settings-allowed-ip.md

   allowed network policy, the IP addresses that are listed on the policy must access the instance from the network specified in the allowed network policy.

+- **`ipWhitelist` has been deprecated and replaced with `allowedIP`.**
+  Due to the deprecation of the previous `ipWhitelist` term, if you don't specify a query param while making a `GET` instance policies request, you will receive a duplicate allowed IP record when you retrieving your list of instance policies.

 ### Enabling and updating an allowed IP policy for your {{site.data.keyword.keymanagementserviceshort}} instance
 {: #enable-allowed-ip-instance-policy}